VertexFusion/vertexfusion/README.md

 it difficult to integrate them into other projects.
 We shall reduce external dependencies to a minimum and use all implement all CAD-relevant content ourselves and here.

-If bindings into other languages are desired, we will we will create our own repositories and collect them here.
+If bindings into other languages are desired, we will create our own repositories and collect them here.

 In general we are looking forward to fellow contributors who will help us with this.